Refine your search for walks in Langemark-Poelkapelle

 Circular via Voormezele starting from Dikkebus Pond

 Start and finish at the Dikkebus pond car park.
-The route crosses a meadow where, in summer, you may encounter cows grazing.
+The route crosses a meadow where, in summer, you may encounter cows grazing on the grass.

 Wijtschate centre via Hollebeke and the Palingbeek estate